 For so many parents a calm bedtime routine seems impossible.
 So many families are so stressed out and exhausted that bedtime can feel like a nightmare or the last straw.
 But the reality is children’s bedtime don’t have to be as stressful as you think.
 Some simple changes can make a huge difference to a family’s bedtime routine.

-As a stress therapist for 18 years, I know how effective a healthy calm bedtime routine can reduce family stress.
+As a stress therapist for over 20 years, I know how effective a healthy calm bedtime routine can reduce family stress.

 A calm bedtime routine is important not just for the kids but the whole family.
 Believe me a calm bedtime routine into your evening routine.
-Can make every family member feels far more happier, healthier and resilient to all sorts of stress.
+Can make every family member feels far more happier, healthier and stress resilient to all sorts of stressful life challenges.

 5 Ways to Create A Calm Bedtime Routine For Children And Teenagers